OKFN-Spain/db-to-api/readme.md

 1. Copy `config.sample.php` to `config.php`
 2. Follow the below example to register a new dataset in `config.php`.
 Tip: It's best to provide read-only database credentials here.
 3. Document the API.
+4. Be aware that some Apache2 configurations prevent from reading .htaccess files
+5. In .htaccess you should change the RewriteBase directive

 How to Register a Dataset
 -------------------------